Music

 I’ll be happy to play for you: I can tailor the set list for preferences (e.g. kid-friendly, wholesome, ultra-dry, extra-grim etc).
 Here I am playing at the San Francisco Outer Sunset Farmers’ Market:

+I play bass and sing for Wingnut Breakfast (mostly originals).
 I also sing (and sometimes play bass) in the duo ‘Sushi and Spaghetti‘ (guitar and vocals) and sometimes a trio, ‘Sushi, Spaghetti and Cheeseburger’ (guitar, vocals and saxophone), in San Francisco.
-We play on Saturdays, between 1:30 and 3:30 PM, at the Java Beach Cafe’, by the last stop of the N Judah near the beach.
 We’ll be happy to play at your venue or event!

 Katun, my Balkan band in Michigan until I had to move away (I miss them).